poudel-bibek/AI-Assignments/after_class.md

-## The solution will be available after class
+## The solution to this assignment will be available after we go through it in class
-## Till then, try your luck with the Task :trollface:.
+## Till then, try solving it yourself
+:trollface: